-^{}This list presents candidate nonallergenic plants that can grow within a broad range of hardiness zones.
-This list was adapted from several online and peer-reviewed sources ^{14,17-21} and is intended to be a guide of candidate plants that could be used in the design of a nonallergenic plant landscape. †Reference to plant hardiness zones presented by the United States Department of Agriculture, Agricultural Research Service.
-15 on the arrangement of the flowers in the cluster.
+In many anemophilous plants, the flowers occur in inflorescences (clusters of small flowers) rather than as solitary flowers.
+There are many different types of inflorescences, based on the arrangement of the flowers in the cluster.
 Many windpollinated trees including oaks, birches, and mulberries produce male catkins; each catkin is a long, slender inflorescence of staminate flowers (Figure 1, C).
 A list of anemophilous plants and common aeroallergens is presented in Table I. Most anemophilous plants produce large quantities of pollen grains; for example, an elm tree can produce roughly 1 billion pollen grains and an oak tree 500 billion.
-Most pollen released from these plants falls in proximity to the source, with estimates of 90% deposited from less than 100 m to 2.7 km.
-The remaining percent can become entrained in the turbulent layer of the atmosphere and travel from hundreds to thousands of kilometers under certain meteorological conditions.
-A few known examples of long distance transport of relevant aeroallergens include mountain cedar pollen in North America, 2-4,8 birch pollen in northern Europe,5 and ragweed pollen in various parts of eastern and central Europe.
-6,7 In fact, a recent molecular detection study has tracked mountain cedar (Juniperus ashei) pollen from Texas into London, Ontario, in Canada.8
+Most pollen released from these plants falls in proximity to the source, with estimates of 90% deposited from less than 100 m to 2.7 km.9 The remaining percent can become entrained in the turbulent layer of the atmosphere and travel from hundreds to thousands of kilometers under certain meteorological conditions.
+A few known examples of long distance transport of relevant aeroallergens include mountain cedar pollen in North America,2-4,8 birch pollen in northern Europe, and ragweed pollen in various parts of eastern and central Europe.
+In fact, a recent molecular detection study has tracked mountain cedar (Juniperus ashei) pollen from Texas into London, Ontario, in Canada.

 Although there are some exceptions, allergenic plants tend to be anemophilous (Table I), whereas most entomophilous plants are not a risk at the community level.
 So, a general rule of thumb for landscaping is to use plants with showy, insect-pollinated flowers.
 However, allergic sensitization and symptoms are a matter of whether or not exposure occurs.
 Induction of pollen allergen symptoms has the further consideration of exposure to cross-reactive allergens.
 Pollen-allergic subjects can suffer symptoms from allergens specific for a plant to which they have become sensitized.
 In other cases, specific IgE can cross-react to homologous proteins produced by other taxonomically related and even distant species.
-Examples of cross-reactive allergens produced by plants have been reviewed by Ferreira et al 11 and Weber.12 Polcalcins illustrate the potential breadth of this.13 From different parts of the plant kingdom, homologous allergens from alder and ragweed (families in different orders) and from juniper and olive cross-react (classes in different phyla/divisions).
-Much information has appeared recently and continues to appear on this topic.
-In addition to using plants with showy, insect-pollinated flowers, a patient's allergen reactivity profile and potential sources of cross-reactivity should be considered.
+Examples of cross-reactive allergens produced by plants have been reviewed by Ferreira et al and Weber.
+Polcalcins illustrate the potential breadth of this.
+From different parts of the plant kingdom, homologous allergens from alder and ragweed (families in different orders) and from juniper and olive cross-react (classes in different